 See our LOOK BOOK on the film.

-Speed up the completion of this film.
+Speed up the completion of this film!
 Click on the “Make a Donation” tab on the right side of this or any webpage.
-Contributions of $50 and more will ensure your name in the film’s credits, and an invite to one of several opening nights.
-Current plans are for openings in at least New York City, Atlanta, Los Angeles, the San Francisco Bay Area, Knoxville, and Washington, D.C.
+Contributions of $50 and more will ensure your name in the film’s credits, and an INVITE TO ONE OF OUR OPENING NIGHTS, currently planned for New York City, Atlanta, Los Angeles, San Francisco/Berkeley, Knoxville, and Washington, D.C.
 All contributions, to the non-profit Kovno Communications, are tax-deductible.